 Option 3: A pre-sloped pan form ready for tile

 Getting the slope of the mortar bed right isn’t unreasonably difficult, but there are ways to get it wrong, especially if this is your first try working with dry-packed mortar.
 Earlier I mentioned the option of a form that helps you create a perfect slope.
 An even simpler option is to eliminate the mud altogether, and choose a sloped shower pan that already has the waterproofing layer attached.
 These pans are made by several companies (Noble and Schluter are two mainstays), may be foam or plastic, and are available in a variety of shapes and sizes.
+Tile Redi is one company that makes these shower pans in both standard and custom sizes.
 We haven’t done any full length articles on these kits, simply because they are very specific products with their own detailed instruction manuals, but they are quite popular and easy to use.
 After adhering the pre-sloped base to the subfloor, and then the pre-bonded pan waterproofing membrane is integrated with the waterproofing of the walls, and the surface is ready to be tiled.
 This method is usually much more expensive than the traditional or thin-bed approaches, but it does provide more predictable results.

 Once you have a pan, it’s time to move on to the tile

 Here are several videos and articles that show all the steps you need to execute a high-quality tile installation:

 Video Series: Tile a Barrier-Free Bathroom – See the entire installation process, from mortar base to tile to linear drain.

 Upgrading to a Tile Shower – Learn from a pro tilesetter how to remove an old bathtub and replace it with a custom tile shower.

 Can I tile over a tiled shower pan?
 A pro tilesetter gives tips for a solid installation without removing existing tiles.